 - Unique, beautiful, individual drums

-- Handmade by cottage industry businesses or by your own hands
+- Handmade by cottage industry businesses or with your own hands

-- You can make your own or have them to your own preference and style (including adding symbols, crystals, painting them etc)
+- You can buy them ready made, have them custom made, or make them your own to your own preference and style (including adding symbols, crystals, painting them etc)

 Skin drums disadvantages